athursland/cs330_case_study_p2/README.md

     pip3 install matplotlib

-matplotlib is necessary to run task1.py, task2.py,and  task3_tests.py.
-All of the other source code files can be run without any external dependencies.
+matplotlib is necessary to run task4.py and task5.py All of the other source code files can be run without any external dependencies.